jfrog/tome/docs/index.md

 📖 https://github.com/jfrog/tome.git

   🌐 network commands
-     network:ping-bat               Script to ping an IP address or ... network:ping-sh                Script to ping an IP address or ... network:traceroute-bat         Script to perform a traceroute to ... network:traceroute-sh          Script to perform a traceroute to ...
+     network:ping-bat            Script to ping an IP address or URL... network:ping-sh             Script to ping an IP address or URL... network:traceroute-bat      Script to perform a traceroute to an IP address or URL... network:traceroute-sh       Script to perform a traceroute to an IP address or URL...

   🖥️  system commands
-     system:monitor                 Monitor system usage including CPU...
+     system:monitor              Monitor system usage including CPU, memory, and disk.

-  📝 todo commands
+  🐮 utils commands
-     todo:tasks                     Manage your to-do list tasks.
+     utils:todo                  A simple command-line To-Do list manager.

 # ask for help
 $ tome system:monitor --help